LandRegistry/govuk-frontend-flask/README.md

 You should now have the app running on <https://localhost/>.
 Accept the browsers security warning due to the self-signed HTTPS certificate to continue.

-## Demos

-To install the demo content run: `./build.sh`

-There are some helpful demos included by default that show all of the components available from GOV.UK Frontend Jinja and a selection of forms and validation patterns from GOV.UK Frontend WTForms.
-These are located in the `app/demos` and `app/templates/demos` directories, along with the `demos` blueprint.
-Use them for reference whilst building your service, but make sure to delete them, along with the relevant section in `build.sh`, before deploying the app.

 ## Testing

 To run the tests: